 Through effective vehicle maintenance, Riders can increase the reach of these local care-giving groups, enabling the provision of regular health care services and empowering rural communities to take control of their own well-being.

 In 2011, Riders opened our second branch of The International Academy of Vehicle Management (IAVM) in Kisumu.
 Our registered driving school offers training in safe driving/motorcycle riding and preventive maintenance for learners and advanced users.
+Since its opening, the IAVM Kenya has trained nearly 150 trainees.

-In Kenya, Riders’ expertise in vehicle management is helping to increase the capacity and reach of our health-related partners, allowing them to overcome one of their biggest barriers to delivering health care: transport.
+In Kenya, Riders’ expertise in vehicle management is helping to increase the capacity and reach of our health-related partners, allowing them to overcome one of their biggest barriers to delivering health care: transport

 - Asumbi Mission Hospital